iamgatling/Luxe/README.md

 1.  **Create a new project** on Supabase.
 2.  **Go to the SQL Editor** in your Supabase dashboard.
-3.  **Run the SQL query `create-tables.sql` in scripts/** to set up the necessary tables (adjust based on your actual schema requirements)
+3.  **Run the SQL query `create-tables.sql` in scripts/** to set up the necessary tables (adjust based on your actual schema requirements).
 4.  **Populate data**: You can insert some dummy data into the `products` table by Running the SQL query `seed-products.sql` in script/ (adjust based on your actual schema requirements).

 ### 5. Run the development server